sunkencity999/machineSpiritClaude/README.md

 - Clear conversation history: Users can quickly and easily clear the entire conversation history with a single click, ensuring a fresh start for new queries.

 ## Getting Started

+If you would like to run a local version of the application, please follow the below steps.

 To get started with Claude, follow these steps: